jendabenda/fingermatch/readme.md

 ## Usage
- * fingerprint libraries and then matching them in binaries you want to anlayze to save work focusing only on unseen and interesting parts
+ * fingerprint libraries and then match them in binaries you want to anlayze to save work, you can focus only on unseen and interesting parts
  * resume analysis when new version of previously analyzed binary is out, so you don't need to reverse engineer everything from scratch
  * anything what fits